Privacy First: How Modern AI Keyboards Protect Your Data on Mobile

 "We apply a principle called data minimization," explains a privacy engineer at a leading keyboard company.
 "We ask: what's the absolute minimum data needed to provide this feature?
 Then we only send that specific information, nothing more."

 And of course, the best keyboards always make cloud processing optional.
 They clearly indicate when features require remote processing and let you disable those features entirely if you prefer maximum privacy.
+Many now offer tiered privacy modes - from "maximum convenience" to "maximum privacy" - letting you choose the right balance for your needs.

 User Consent and Control Features